CNX-GIREVE/GIREVE_Tech_OCPI_V2.1.1/cpo_registration.md

 | ----------- | ----------- |
 | Register/FromIOP OR Register/ToIOP |  These use cases are needed to initialise connection between an operator and GIREVE. |

-## 3.5 Connection & Register specifications
+## 3.5 Connection And Register specifications

 IOP follows the OCPI standard for Connection & Register process.
 [See OCPI specifications](https://github.com/ocpi/ocpi/blob/release-2.1.1-bugfixes/credentials.md).